 [ii] The preliminary practices that are taught in the Mahamudra Ocean of Certainty are twelve: the first four are the four contemplations, the second four are purification and accumulation practices, called the four foundations, and the last four are the four conditions; four conditions because in order for your dharma practice to go well and to progress smoothly, effectively and deeply, you have to have all the conditions for it.
 So twelve foundations: four and four and four.

-One thought on “THE ‘SEVEN POINTING-OUTS’ (Ngo-Tro Dunma) INSTRUCTIONS: A teaching by Drugpa Kagyu yogi-master, Gyalwang Yangonpa and the instructions by 8th Karmapa (17th Karmapa Kagyu Guncho teaching, Day 1)
+One thought on “THE ‘SEVEN POINTING-OUTS’ (Ngo-Tro Dunma) INSTRUCTIONS: A teaching by Drugpa Kagyu yogi-master, Gyalwang Yangonpa with commentary instructions by 8th Karmapa (17th Karmapa Kagyu Guncho teaching, Day 1)

 Leave a Reply